 The interviewer would like to know that you understand the importance of taking calculated steps when problem-solving in the workplace.
 Most candidates want to sound like go-getters, and their first instinct would be to say that they jump right in.
 Jumping right in can cause costly mistakes and oversights.
-Assure the interviewer that you will workshop the issue before jumping in!
+Assure the interviewer that you will workshop the issue before diving in!

 Here are some steps to take: